 Students normally apply to join the program by the fall of their junior year.
 Early concentrators, late-comers, and students with further questions about the certificate are urged to contact Brigid Doherty, Director, for additional information.

 Program of Study

-All students must complete either HUM 216-219 or ECS/EPS 301 or EPS/ECS 302.
-In addition, they must also take two 300-level ECS seminars, and they are encouraged to enroll in a 400-level ECS seminar.
-The majority of these seminars are cross-listed with other departments in the Humanities and Social Sciences.
+All students must complete either HUM 216-219 or ECS/EPS 301 or EPS/ECS 302 to fulfill the ECS core course requirement.
+In addition, they must complete a total of two more elective courses in ECS; these ECS elective courses may be taken at either the 300- or the 400-level.
+The majority of ECS courses are cross-listed with other departments in the Humanities and Social Sciences.